bill-unitech2021/Machine_Learning_Projects_for_stuendts/README.md

 [![GitHub forks](https://img.shields.io/github/forks/bill-unitech2021/Machine_Learning_Projects_for_stuendts.svg?color=blue)](https://github.com/bill-unitech2021/Machine_Learning_Projects_for_stuendts/network)
 [![GitHub contributors](https://img.shields.io/github/contributors/bill-unitech2021/Machine_Learning_Projects_for_stuendts.svg?color=blue)](https://github.com/bill-unitech2021/Machine_Learning_Projects_for_stuendts/network)

-From A collection of GitHub profile README's examples：
+README samples are from A collection of GitHub profile README's examples：
 - awesome-github-profile-readme-templates

+- [Contributions]are welcome.

-[Contributions]are welcome.
-Read the [Guidelines] on how to contribute.
+- Read the [Guidelines] on how to contribute.
 Feel free to add your or someone else's GitHub profile README file.

-Don't forget to hit the :star: if you like this repo.
+- Don't forget to hit the :star: if you like this repo.